olljanat/csi-plugins-for-docker-swarm/csi-digitalocean/README.md

 }
 ```
 and change it back to current content after you run `docker volume create ...` command.
 That way you get volume "created" state.

+**NOTE!** After `docker volume create` you need rename `volumes` in fake-data/v2 to some other name and folder `volumes.2` to `volumes` because we use just standard nginx here to provide those JSON files.

 # Deployment to other nodes
 ```bash